flvrm92/simple-crud/README.md

 # simple-crud
-A simple crud using angular 11 and .net 5 with patterns like DDD, CQRS and Unit of Work
+A simple crud using angular 11 and .net 5 with patterns like DDD, CQRS, Unit of Work and Notification